PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/AutoHost-MultiGame.md

 There are multiple timings here related to your internet connection.
 You may need to adjust these to ensure the auto-host works correctly.

 Try with the defaults first.
-If things don’t work, then try increasing these timings.
+If things don't work, then try increasing these timings.
 Likewise, if your internet connection is very fast, feel free to reduce some of these delays.